-We are all aware that the current situation is unprecedented, and that government advice is being updated dependant on the situation at that time.
-Due to this, the information below assumes a full return to schools in September.
-We will continue to update this information in due course.
+We are all aware that the current situation is unprecedented, and that government advice is being updated dependent on the situation at that time.
 Please continue to keep updated using our website.

 What events are there leading up to transition to the Boulevard Academy?

 In these unprecedented times it is difficult to know exactly how transition will work this year.
 As a city, we have decided that to keep Year 6 students safe, we will not invite students to physically visit secondary school sites until September at the earliest.
 Instead, we have devised a range of novel and exciting transition activities and competitions, as well as virtual meetings with new teachers, phone calls and ‘first look’ videos of the school in order to give new students an insight into life at their new school.
 We will be in touch with Primary schools in due course to arrange virtual visits, as we excited to meet our new cohort!

 I want to reassure you that any decision that has been taken by our Academy, and the city, has solely the intentions of keeping every student and family in our care as safe as possible in the current climate.
 With this in mind we will be contacting each of you via telephone over the course of this half term to introduce your child to their new tutor.
 Your child’s tutor can answer any queries or questions you have regarding your child’s time with us, so please do not hesitate to ask.
 We will endeavour to make the transition process as smooth and as worry free as possible for you and your child.
 We will keep you up to date with any further new information on the transition page of our website, please check this regularly.

 Where can I get the uniform and what are the expectations for the first day of school?